 - Event and calendar management - How can we more efficiently manage the various timetables, public events, school events and registrations?
 Then present them in one seamless, cohesive way?

-- Automating manual processes - How can we better manage traditionally paper-based processes including forms, student data and assessments?
+- Automating manual processes - How can we better manage traditionally paper-based processes including forms and workflows, student data and assessments?

 Use these insights to create a list of requirements that will guide you in choosing the right solution.